tjacobs/CarND-LaneLines-P1/writeup_template.md

 #**Finding Lane Lines on the Road**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

----

 ### Reflection

 ###1.
-Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+The Pipeline

-My pipeline consisted of 5 steps.
+My pipeline consists of 5 steps.

+First we Gaussian blur the image to smooth jaggies.
+Then we perform Canny edge detection to get an image that just has edges in it shown.

+We mask off a region that we expect to see the lane lines in, and we detect lines with a Hough transform.

+Now we have line co-ordinates.

+We can draw these over the video for each frame, which works fine, but often but it’s a bit of a mess.

+![A bit of a mess][https://cdn-images-1.medium.com/max/800/1*2tIiir1f5WXHBCCZLhPsBQ.png]

 First, I converted the images to grayscale, then I ....

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...